 She has written for magazines and newspapers around the country, worked as a columnist for the Maine Times and for five years was a reporter and producer at Maine Public.

 Schalit won many awards for her radio reporting, including one from Public Radio News Directors for her exposé of a historic state conservation deal gone bad.

 She currently is senior editor for politics and democracy at The Conversation.

-In between all the reporting, writing and producing, she also took temporary leaves from journalism in 1993 to run her own floorcloth manufacturing studio and almost a decade later, to serve for three years as executive director of a statewide non-profit conservation group.
+In between all the reporting, writing and producing, she took temporary leaves from journalism to run her own floorcloth manufacturing studio and to serve for three years as executive director of a statewide non-profit conservation group.

 Christie was one of the first journalists to serve as a full-time training editor for a newspaper, a position that included coaching writers and editors on their craft and creating and running a news writing program for high school and college minority students.

-He is also the editor of four books, including a bestselling book on Hurricane Andrew, which devastated South Florida in 1992.
-He has spoken on newspaper management and writing in the United States, Europe and South America.
+He is the editor of four books, including a bestselling book on Hurricane Andrew, which devastated South Florida in 1992.
+He has spoken on newspaper management and writing in the U.S., Europe and South America.